 Pakistan is not the final goal of the Muslims.
 We want more.
 Pakistan is only the jumping off ground.
-The time is not far distant when the Muslim countries will have to stand in line with Pakistan and then only the jumping ground will have reached its fruition.52 to his Viceroy Lord Linlithgow, Khaliq along with the Bengal ML leader Abdul Rahman Siddiqui met him in London and suggested the creation of three or four federations of provinces and states in India, which would be coordinated by a small body at the centre where the British would have a significant presence.53 Khaliq's developing thoughts on the matter can be discerned from some of the 'constructive proposals' that he presented to the U.P.
-Governor Sir Maurice Hallett just weeks before the Lahore Resolution.54 In this conversation, Khaliq proposed the establishment of three independent Dominions in India.
+The time is not far distant when the Muslim countries will have to stand in line with Pakistan and then only the jumping ground will have reached its fruition.

+Khaliq was one of the first Muslim politicians to think of alternatives to the Federal Scheme that the British government had introduced with the 1935 GOI Act.
+As Lord Zetland, the Secretary of State for India wrote to his Viceroy Lord Linlithgow, Khaliq along with the Bengal ML leader Abdul Rahman Siddiqui met him in London and suggested the creation of three or four federations of provinces and states in India, which would be coordinated by a small body at the centre where the British would have a significant presence.
+Khaliq's developing thoughts on the matter can be discerned from some of the 'constructive proposals' that he presented to the U.P.
+Governor Sir Maurice Hallett just weeks before the Lahore Resolution.
+In this conversation, Khaliq proposed the establishment of three independent Dominions in India.
 Two of these would be Muslim Dominions, one in the northwest comprising Punjab, NWFP, Sind, Kashmir and any other native state in that area and the other in the east including Bengal and Assam.
 Khaliq quoted population figures to show that in each of these areas, the Muslims were in a majority.
 He was categorical that Bengal should include not just eastern Bengal but even western Bengal.
 In the case of Assam he was confident that through conversion to Islam or through other means Muslims would become a majority.
 The Hindu Dominion would occupy the remaining parts in central India.
 Moving further from his previous London proposal, Khaliq made it clear that the Muslims wanted each of these Dominions to have separate and direct relations with Britain.
-When asked by Hallett about the position of Muslims in the Hindu dominion in central India where they would be in a small minority, Khaliq argued that if this system were introduced, the Hindus would be forced to face realities and that the rights of Muslims and other minorities in the central area of Hindustan will be safeguarded by the fact that they would be similar to those of the Hindu minority in the two Muslim dominions; provinces is hardly any longer an appropriate term. (emphasis mine)55
+When asked by Hallett about the position of Muslims in the Hindu dominion in central India where they would be in a small minority, Khaliq argued that if this system were introduced, the Hindus would be forced to face realities and that the rights of Muslims and other minorities in the central area of Hindustan will be safeguarded by the fact that they would be similar to those of the Hindu minority in the two Muslim dominions; provinces is hardly any longer an appropriate term. (emphasis mine)